mikeshardmind/wakfu-utils/readme.md

 I'm working with [wakforge.org](https://github.com/Tmktahu/wakforge) to incorporate the autosolver's logic into their builder.

-There may be a standalone app in the future.
+Note: Not all of the features of the autobuilder are currently available in wakforge, and there may be a standalone app in the future.

+Any standalone GUI app will probbaly include an export button to allow taking it into a full builder to tweak.

 ### Known limitations